Coder-Chitta/Excel-For-Data-Analytics/README.md

 ### Scroll Bars:
 The Scroll Bars are located on the right and bottom of the Worksheet Area and allow you to scroll through the worksheet when the data extends beyond the visible area.

+###Leaf Bar:
+Leaf bar is present at the bottom of the spreadsheet, which says sheet1 is shown.
+This sheet bar describes the spreadsheet which is currently being worked on.
+Using this, we can alternate a number of sheets or add a new one as per our convenience.

 ### Navigation Buttons:
 The Navigation Buttons are located on the bottom-right corner of the Worksheet Area and allow you to quickly move between worksheets in a workbook.

+### View Buttons:
+View buttons are a set of three buttons arranged at the left of the Zoom control, close the screen's right-bottom corner.
+We can see three different kinds of sheet views in Excel using this method.

+Normal View: - Normal view displays the Excel page in normal view.
+Page Layout View: - The Page Layout view shows the precise layout of an Excel page it will be printed.
+Page Break View: - This displays page break preview before printing.

 ### Sheet Tabs:
 Sheet Tabs are located at the bottom of the Excel window and display the names of each worksheet in the workbook.
 You can click on a Sheet Tab to switch between worksheets.